The Children's Sensory Team (CST)

 • The child is a Harrow resident, who attends a further education college and does not have an EHCP.
 The college will have to pay for the services

-If your child meets either of the above please complete this request form
+If a child in your education setting meets either of the above and they require support please complete this request form

 Further information on Children's Sensory Team